guru1212/testMinions/API/README.md

 **To check the API:**
 1) Open RestClient in mozilla Firefox.
 If this add-on is not installed then can be added to mozilla - https://addons.mozilla.org/en-US/firefox/addon/restclient/

+**Get Method:**

-2) In restclient, select method as **post** and URL - **http://\<hostname\>:5000//master/api/run/**
+2) In restclient, select method as **GET** and URL - **http://\<hostname\>:5000/**

   Note: hostname is the default VM of the docker whcih gets configured at the time of launching Docker Quickstart Terminal.
 This IP should be displayed once docker is launched successfully.

 3) Add authentication: - Authentication->Basic Authentication: **Username** -> admin **Passworrd** -> pass123

 4) Add headers: - Headers->Custom Headers-> **Name** : Content-Type **Value**: application/json

+Clicl Send.

+This get method will just display **Hello World** in restclients response body.

+**Post Method:**

+5) In restclient, select method as **POST** and URL - **http://\<hostname\>:5000//master/api/run/**

-5) Add the above mentioned sample json payload in the body and click send.
+6) Add the above mentioned sample json payload in the body and click send.
 Following is the Cisco VM that was created for this task.
 Same can be used for the test as well but the running application should be dockerized in cisco network.

   	"host":"vm-gsethura-002",
 	"username" : "root",